YWCA GP in Action - May 2026

 Celebrating Our Volunteers

-For National Volunteer Month, we were pleased to hold a volunteer celebration to show our appreciation for volunteers past, present, and future.
-Attendees enjoyed lunch and treats, heard from YWCA GP staff about the positive impact volunteering has on the partner families we serve, and prepared activity bags and inspirational cards for our upcoming Celebration of Learning, an annual event held by Opportunity Pathways Programs to celebrate students.
+For National Volunteer Month, we were pleased to hold a volunteer celebration as a small token of our appreciation for volunteers past, present, and future.
+YWCA GP staff shared perspectives on the impact of volunteering, attendees assembled activity bags and inspirational cards for our upcoming Celebration of Learning, and everyone enjoyed lunch and treats.

 Sharing College and Career Experiences

 This program year, our Opportunity Pathways Programs have been working with Point Park University to film interviews with college students and professionals that will be used in our curriculum this fall.
-Adding to interviews we conducted earlier in the year with employees from UPMC and the Industrial Arts Workshop, this spring we spoke with Peggy Carrera, Vice President of YWCA GP’s Board of Directors and Managing Director of Hub and Outbound Engineering for Federal Express Corporation; Emily Stock, Communications Partner at PPG; and medical students Samyuktha Arukumar, Eniloa Ayo-Gbenjo, and Rachel Cruz from University of Pittsburgh’s Community Action Program.
+Adding to interviews we conducted earlier in the year with employees from UPMC and the Industrial Arts Workshop, this spring we spoke with employees from FedEx and PPG as well as students from the University of Pittsburgh’s Community Alliance Program.
 We deeply appreciate the willingness of these interviewees to share their knowledge and experience with our students.

-Our Middle School (MS) and High School (HS) PATHmakers recently visited CCAC Allegheny and West Hills to explore what both campuses have to offer.
+Our PATHmakers recently visited two CCAC campuses and the University of Pittsburgh Johnstown to explore what each had to offer.
 At CCAC Allegheny, students completed labs including DNA extraction.
 At CCAC West Hills, students got an up-close experience with welding and automotive programs.
+During the visit to Pitt Johnstown, students attended an admissions session, an academic fair, and a campus tour.

-HS PATHmakers also recently visited Pittsburgh Water and Washington and Jefferson College (W&J).
+High School PATHmakers also recently visited Pittsburgh Water and Washington and Jefferson College (W&J).
 At Pittsburgh Water, students met with employees, asked questions about careers in water and sewage, and toured the facilities.
-Many of our students expressed interest in working for Pittsburgh Water after high school.
+Several of our students expressed interest in working for Pittsburgh Water after high school.
 At W&J, students toured campus and engaged with professors at an academic fair.
-This visit introduced our students to W&J’s summer programs for high school students, leading to exciting opportunities for further education.
+This visit introduced students to W&J’s summer programs for high schoolers, creating the potential for exciting opportunities for continued learning.